LabKey/labkey-ui-components/packages/components/docs/localDev.md

 Note that for some of our premium npm packages, we are using `npm` to do the build/publish.
 In those cases, you'll need to update the package.json file version number manually before running `npm publish`.

-## Merging changes into master
+## Merging changes into develop

 1. Message the Frontend dev room chat about starting the pull request merge.
 This is to make sure two people aren't merging at the same time which might result in conflicting package version numbers.
-1. Do one final merge of the `master` branch into your feature branch for `labkey-ui-components`.
+1. Do one final merge of the `develop` branch into your feature branch for `labkey-ui-components`.
 1. Run one final lint of your changes, `yarn run lint-branch-fix`, and review the changes applied.
 1. Update the `releaseNotes/labkey/components.md` file with what will be your release version number and release date.
 1. Run the commands to build, test, and publish: `yarn build`, `yarn test`, `yarn publish`.